coderamen666/srd-v3.5-md/spells/spells-t-z.md

 You create a circle on the floor or other horizontal surface that teleports, as *greater teleport,* any creature who stands on it to a designated spot.
-Once you designate the destination for the circle, you can't change it.
+Once you designate the destination for the circle, you can’t change it.
 The spell fails if you attempt to set the circle to teleport creatures into a solid object, to a place with which you are not familiar and have no clear description, or to another plane.